MarynaShavlak/dev-interview-hub/src/features/ArticleRating/api/README.md

 ## Conclusion
 The `articleRatingApi` provides a robust and efficient way to manage article ratings, enhancing user engagement and feedback collection.
 Utilizing Redux Toolkit Query ensures smooth state management and data fetching, making it easier to integrate article ratings into your application.
-The use of type parameters `<RatingData[], GetArticleRatingArg>` and `<void, RateArticleArg>` ensures type safety and clear expectations for the query and mutation's arguments and responses.
+The use of type parameters `<RatingType[], GetArticleRatingArg>` and `<void, RateArticleArg>` ensures type safety and clear expectations for the query and mutation's arguments and responses.